dapr/docs/daprdocs/content/en/developing-applications/building-blocks/secrets/secrets-overview.md

 1. Retrieve secrets using the Dapr secrets API in the application code.
 1. Optionally, reference secrets in Dapr component files.

-{{% alert title="Note" color="primary" %}}
-By default, Dapr enables a built-in [Kubernetes secret store in Kubernetes mode]({{< ref "kubernetes-secret-store.md" >}}), deployed via:

-- The Helm defaults, or
-- `dapr init -k`

-If you are using another secret store, you can disable (not configure) the Dapr Kubernetes secret store by setting `disable-builtin-k8s-secret-store` to `true` through the Helm settings.
-The default is `false`.
-{{% /alert %}}

-## Dapr secrets management API features
+## Features

-The secrets management building block brings several features to your application.
+The secrets management API building block brings several features to your application.

 ### Configure secrets without changing application code

 You can call the secrets API in your application code to retrieve and use secrets from Dapr supported secret stores.
-Watch [this video](https://www.youtube.com/watch?v=OtbYCBt9C34&t=1818) for an example of how the secrets API can be used in your application.
+Watch [this video](https://www.youtube.com/watch?v=OtbYCBt9C34&t=1818) for an example of how the secrets management API can be used in your application.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/OtbYCBt9C34?start=1818" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>